Shelunagori/deel-assignment/README.md

 When you have finished the assignment, zip your repo (make sure to include .git folder) and send us the zip.

 Thank you and good luck! 🙏

+## Final Submission 🙏

+Thank you for providing me this opportunity.
+In addition to fulfilling the requirements outlined above, I've made further enhancements to the code as follows:

+1. Established a new folder structure.
+2. Written some unit tests for all API endpoints to ensure their functionality.